haohuilu/FairMLframework/README.md

 1. Clone the repository.
 2. Install the required packages (e.g., `pandas`, `scikit-learn`, `numpy`).
-3. Run the Python script or open the notebook to explore the fairness evaluation workflow.
+3. Run the Python script to explore the fairness evaluation workflow.

 ## Reference